davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 other security bugs.
 However, this will break compatibility with any existing certificate paths which rely on policy mapping.

-To faciliate this mitigation, certificate authorities SHOULD NOT issue certificates with the policy mappings extension ({{Section 4.2.1.5 of RFC5280}}).
+To facilitate this mitigation, certificate authorities SHOULD NOT issue certificates with the policy mappings extension ({{Section 4.2.1.5 of RFC5280}}).
 Applications maintaining policies for accepted trust anchors are RECOMMENDED to forbid this extension in participating certificate authorities.